BogoCoder/elfarol/README.md

 #### School of Engineering, Science and Technology, Universidad del Rosario.

 Research project.
-Modeling, simulating, and validating different approaches of modeling for El Farol congestion problem.
+Modeling, simulating, and validating in different approaches for El Farol congestion problem.